daviddalpiaz/appliedstats/diagnostics.md

 ## 27.22190933 -0.06286249  4.29765867
 ```

-It seems there isn't much of a change in the coefficients as a results of removing the supposed influential points.
+It seems there isn't much of a change in the coefficients as a result of removing the supposed influential points.
 Notice we did not create a new dataset to accomplish this.
 We instead used the `subset` argument to `lm()`.
 Think about what the code `cd_mpg_hp_add <= 4 / length(cd_mpg_hp_add)` does here.

 ```r